This page explains how developers can get started using Google Cloud APIs.

 $ gcloud services enable pubsub.googleapis.com $ gcloud services disable pubsub.googleapis.com

 Some Cloud APIs charge for usage.
 You need to enable billing for your project before you can start using these APIs in your project.
 The API usage in a project is charged to the billing account associated with the project.

 Getting application credentials

 Cloud APIs only accept API requests from registered applications.
 This requirement helps API producers associate and report API usage to the right project owning the application.

 Cloud APIs use application credentials for identifying the calling applications.
 Credential types include API keys, OAuth 2.0 clients, and service accounts.
-You can use Cloud Console to create, retrieve, and manage your application credentials.
+You can use Google Cloud console to create, retrieve, and manage your application credentials.
 For more information about application credentials, see Authentication Overview.

 If you are building an application using Cloud APIs, we recommend you to use Google Cloud Client Libraries if available.
 The client libraries can handle common API features for your convenience, such as authentication, error handling, retry, and payload validation.
 You need to pass your application credentials to the client libraries during initialization, so the client libraries can make calls to Google Cloud APIs on behalf of your application.